NBA Rumors: Aaron Gordon, Marcus Smart Emerge As Top Free Agency Targets For Pacers, ‘Sporting News’ Reports

 Meanwhile, Smart is considered as one of the best wing defenders and substitute players in the league right now.
 He is averaging 10.1 points, 3.5 boards, 4.7 assists, and 1.3 steals in 30.3 minutes coming off the bench for the Celtics this year.

-Smart was sidelined by a freak hand injury he suffered by punching a glass picture frame in a Los Angeles hotel room last month, but he is expected to return within the season.
+Smart was sidelined by a freak hand injury he suffered by punching a glass picture frame in a Los Angeles hotel room last month, but he is expected to return later in the season.

 According to Deveney, the Pacers tried to make a trade before this year’s deadline, even telling their potential trade partners that they were willing to “take on a bad salary in exchange for draft picks” because of their current available cap space.